-Neotame is very similar to Aspartame in structure and possible adverse effects.
-There are reportedly over 100 studies proving the compound is safe for human consumption, but they have yet to be made publically accessible.
+Neotame is very similar to aspartame in structure and possible adverse effects.
+There are reportedly over 100 studies proving the compound is safe for human consumption, but they have yet to be made publicly accessible.
 They are making it another difficult one to form an informed opinion on.

-Advantame is the newest artificial sweetener in this list, only having been approved in 2014 .
-As with others on the list, its detractors claim that there is just not enough information on its long term effects and studies done on its ingestion in the larger quantities typically associated with sodas or other sweetened goods.
+Advantame is one of the newest artificial sweeteners in this list, only having been approved in 2014 .
+As with others on the list, its detractors claim that there is just not enough information on its long term effects.
+Studies done on its ingestion in the larger quantities are typically associated with sodas or other sweetened goods.

 How Do They Sweeten Protein Powders Without Artificial Sweeteners Or Sugar?

-Typically, if a product is labeled as sugar-free and free from artificial flavors, it will likely be sweetened with stevia or monk fruit extract, or it will just be unflavored altogether.
+Typically, if a protein powder is labeled as sugar-free and free from artificial flavors, it will likely be sweetened with stevia or monk fruit extract, or it will just be unflavored altogether.

-There are also natural sweetness enhancers such as sugar alcohols, which can add flavor and sweetness to a product without upping the calories or sugar levels.
+There are also natural sweetness enhancers such as sugar alcohols, which can add natural flavors and sweetness to a product without upping the calories or sugar levels.

-By relying on nature’s sweeteners, we can be more sure we’re getting a product with a known effect as the studies and research on these foods are more conclusive and less widely controversial than the science behind artificial sweeteners.
+By relying on natural flavors, we can be more sure we’re getting a product with a known effect as the studies and research on these foods are more conclusive and less widely controversial than the science behind artificial sweeteners.

 Is Stevia An Artificial Sweetener?